 Additional Courses & Offerings:

-Starting January 2014, the Institute for Public Safety (IPS) and the Central Missouri Police Academy (CMPA), divisions of the Missouri Safety Center at the University of Central Missouri, will be offering several options for continuing education classes for law enforcement officers.
+The Institute for Public Safety (IPS) and the Central Missouri Police Academy (CMPA), divisions of the Missouri Safety Center at the University of Central Missouri, offers several options for continuing education classes for law enforcement officers.

-- The IPS is partnering with Midwest Police Consultants, LLC, making available a large variety of POST approved courses.
-Classes will be offered periodically, or may be scheduled on request.
+- The IPS/CMPA has partnered with Midwest Police Consultants, LLC, making available a large variety of POST approved courses.
+Classes are offered periodically, or may be scheduled on request.
 Midwest Police Consultants employ a large staff of instructors that are highly experienced in their fields, as well as in the classroom.
 They provide a wealth of knowledge and the ability to reach their students.
 In addition, the staff has the ability to develop new courses as needed, or tailor courses to specific needs.
-Course offerings will range from basic and refresher, to high level areas of expertise and specialization.
+Course offerings range from basic and refresher, to high level areas of expertise and specialization.
 Check future emails for updates and specific offerings.

 - CEU Hours via basic academy classes available to in-service officers.
-The CMPA will offer in-service officers the opportunity to attend basic academy classes to get their POST CEU training.
+The IPS/CMPA offers in-service officers the opportunity to attend basic academy classes to get their POST CEU training.
 This is a great opportunity to pick up legal and interpersonal hours when the Academy conducts such courses as Constitutional Law, Missouri Statutes, Ethics, etc. The Academy conducts three basic academy sessions per year, and officers are welcome to sit in on classes as needed and as spaces are available.
 Space is limited, so be sure to reserve a spot early.
-The cost for these classes will be $9.00 per hour.
+The cost for these classes is $9.00 per hour.
 (Minimum of 2 Hours)

-- 40-hour Dispatch Certification Training will be offered at the IPS/CMPA, beginning in spring 2014.
+- 40-hour Dispatch Certification Training is offered at the IPS/CMPA.
 The instructor has extensive experience in supervising a metro area police communications unit, revising and building in-house training programs, and instructing in certified dispatch training.
 This course is unique in the area, as it includes practical exercises which will provide students with the most realistic training possible.

 - The CMPA has space available for various uses.
 State and federal agencies, local departments, private entities and training contractors, that need a place to gather for regional meetings or in-service training, may rent a classroom or the gym.
 The CMPA is not set up for overnight events, but can host single day events, or multi-day events in which attendees would stay overnight at hotel accommodations they have arranged if traveling far from home.
-This is a new effort, but CMPA room rates may save money when compared to hotel conference room rental fees.
 The rate is $125 per day; parking is included and classroom space seats up to 25 people.
 If you are interested, please contact the CMPA at: (800) 801-3588 or (660) 543-4090 to reserve your space as early as possible.
 Reservations will be made on a first come, first served basis.